nicolasochem/tzip/A/FA1.2.md

 ## Approvable Ledger Interface

-A contract which implements approvable ledger must have parameter of type
+A contract which implements approvable ledger must have a parameter of type

 ```
 parameter